Christopher P. Yates

-Christopher Paul Yates is an American judge in the state of Michigan.
+Christopher Paul Yates is an American judge and attorney in the state of Michigan.
 He has served as both a trial-level and appellate judge.
 He was one of Michigan's first business court judges, serving in that role for ten years, and later developing a national presence and influence as a business court judge.

-Most recently, he was assigned to the specialized Michigan Court of Claims, to deal with litigation involving governmental entities.
+In 2024, he was assigned by the Michigan Supreme Court to the specialized Michigan Court of Claims to handle litigation involving governmental entities.
+In 2026, he retired from the bench and joined Ven Johnson Law as a senior trial attorney focused on complex civil and appellate litigation.

 He served in two prestigious judicial clerkships, has held positions of significance outside of his judgeships, and has received numerous awards as a judge.

 Education

 Yates received a Bachelor of Arts from Kalamazoo College in 1983.
 In 1987, he earned a Master of Business Administration from University of Illinois Urbana-Champaign and a Juris Doctor from the University of Illinois College of Law.

 Judicial service

-In 2008, Michigan Governor Jennifer M. Granholm appointed Yates as a trial level circuit court judge in the 17th Circuit Court, located in Kent County, Michigan.
+In 2008, Michigan Governor Jennifer Granholm appointed Yates as a trial level circuit court judge in the 17th Circuit Court, located in Kent County, Michigan.
 He was subsequently elected as a judge to the Kent County circuit court.
-As a trial judge, he has presided over civil, criminal, and family law cases.
+As a trial judge, he presided over civil, criminal, and family law cases.